Valley Panthers Rugby Club

 What's the difference between fall and spring seasons?

-In the fall, we play multiple games per Saturday at different locations.
+The fall is rugby sevens, which is the style of rugby in the Olympics.
+Like the name says, there are seven players per team on the field at a time.
+The spring is rugby union with 15 players on the field at a time, including a full scrum (the group of people pushing against each other to restart play).In the fall, we play multiple games per Saturday at different locations.
 In the spring we alternate between hosting and traveling.
 One of the best things about rugby is that the home team always hosts a social after the game, where we eat together and award Player of the Match to the other team.
 It's called the Third Half and is an essential part of rugby at every level!Do I need to register before coming to my first practice?

 Nope!
 If you're on the fence about playing, you're more than welcome to come to a practice.
 You do need to register before tackling, and you need a few tackle practices before you can play in a game.